Earnings Per Share (EPS) is one of the most important ratios to assess a company’s profitability.

 Investors use Adjusted EPS to evaluate a company’s ongoing profitability, separate from one-time events or non-operational items.
 This financial metric provides a clearer picture of a company’s sustainable earnings and is often viewed as more representative of the future earnings potential.
 It allows investors to make more accurate comparisons between companies by negating the effects of unusual or non-recurring items.
 However, investors should consider it alongside other financial indicators due to potential manipulation and lack of standardization in calculating Adjusted EPS.

-It is also crucial for investors to scrutinize the elements considered as “one-time” costs or gains, as these can significantly impact the Adjusted EPS.
+Investors must also scrutinize the elements considered “one-time” costs or gains, as these can significantly impact the Adjusted EPS.

 EPS Growth Rate